bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## Quick

-We are ready to process and query our data with Quick.
+Now you are ready to process and query our data with Quick.
 To start a Quick instance, you can refer to the [getting started guide](../../getting-started/setup-quick).
 If you haven't done so already, you need to create a Quick context with the CLI.
 ```shell